-Gnats and fruit flies are the bane of many homeowners existence.
-As the Summer weather continues to heat up here in Atlanta, you might have noticed a recent influx in the tiny flying insect population in your home.
+Gnats and fruit flies are the bane of many homeowner’s existence.
+As the summer weather continues to heat up here in Atlanta, you might have noticed a recent influx in the tiny flying insect population in your home or business.
 The last thing you want while you are in your kitchen preparing food are maddening insects buzzing around you and your meal.
-Gnats are commonly found in/or around your indoor plants, while fruit flies are typically found in your kitchen, and some gnats and flies can even be found near your kitchen/bathroom drains.
+Gnats are commonly found in/or around your indoor plants, while fruit flies are typically found in your kitchen.
+They can also be found near your kitchen/bathroom drains.

 Flies and gnats can be a real burden to deal with, especially because of how rapidly they can multiply.
 Their bites can trigger irritation and have been associated with the spread of parasites and pathogens.
 To prevent getting bitten by these warm-season pests, set up a battle plan to get rid of them.

 Natural Ways to Get Rid of Gnats and Fruit Flies